sebastianjnuwu/CraftCourier/README.md

 # ⚙️ settings

-Download the plugin by clicking [on here](https://github.com/sebastianjnuwu/KettraShop/releases/tag/1.2), Soon after configure it on your server with the information of each item correctly!

 **1 -** For the plugin to work you need to put the correct information to connect to MySql!
 ```yml
 # conexao ao banco de dados